Mental Health Facilities Grant County, WI

 Southwest Behavioral Services

-Southwest Behavioral Services is a mental health treatment center in Grant County, WI, located at 1185 North Elm Street, 53818 zip code area.
+Southwest Behavioral Services is one of mental health facilities in Grant County, Wisconsin, located at 1185 North Elm Street, 53818 zip code.
 Southwest Behavioral Services provides hospital inpatient treatment.
-Southwest Behavioral Services offers group therapy, individual psychotherapy and cognitive behavioral therapy to seniors 65 or older.
+Southwest Behavioral Services provides individual psychotherapy, activity therapy and psychotropic medication to seniors 65 or older.
 Southwest Behavioral Services also supports seniors or older adults and people with Alzheimer's or dementia.
-Additional services at Southwest Behavioral Services consist of family psychoeducation, diet and exercise counseling and chronic disease/illness management.
+Additional services provided at Southwest Behavioral Services include education services, chronic disease/illness management and illness management and recovery.

 SPONSORED AD